esedesam/ific-dune-saorme/waveformAnalysis/README.md

 To work with the waveforms, we define some preprocessing steps.
 The main issue is to number each waveform in the data file so they are easier to manage with.

+Raw data must be stored into a folder named 'rawData' in the directory of this README.md (D:\ific-dune-saorme\waveformAnalysis\rawData).

 ## WFAnalysis_repo

 Repository with several functions defined to read and analize waveforms and gain of the siPMs.